-Whether you’ve recently had your wisdom teeth extracted or they’re erupting through your gums, wisdom teeth pain can be unpleasant at best and debilitating at worst.
+Whether you’ve recently had your wisdom teeth extracted or erupting through your gums, wisdom teeth pain can be unpleasant at best and debilitating.
 Fortunately, there are steps you can take to reduce the discomfort.
 Under the direction of your dentist, you can reduce pain by being choosy about what you eat.
-Additionally, you can use all-natural remedies to numb the nerve receptors in your gums and teeth, and keep the area clean so it can heal quickly and efficiently.
+Additionally, you can use all-natural remedies to numb the nerve receptors in your gums and teeth and keep the area clean, so it can heal quickly and efficiently.

 Reasons Patients Might Have Wisdom Teeth Pain